cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 ## Option `goal`

-Use the `goal` option to specify whether the compiler/optimizer prefers to generate smaller code or faster code.
+Use the `goal` option to specify whether the compiler should prefer to generate smaller code or faster code.
 Possible values are:

-* `size`: the compiler/optimizer tries to generate smaller code.
+* `size`: the compiler tries to generate smaller code.
-* `speed`: the compiler/optimizer might add instructions, if it makes the resulting code faster.
+* `speed`: the compiler might add instructions, if it makes the resulting code faster.
 Currently, this distinction is employed by the loop optimizer, which can duplicate parts of the code to avoid unnecessary jump.
-At this moment, at most three instructions per avoided jump are generated.
+At this moment, at most three additional instructions per loop jump are generated.
 * `auto`: reserved for future use, at this moment the setting is identical to `size`.

 Over time, additional `speed` specific optimizations will be added, as well as an automatic process to find the best